Wacom-Developer/personal-knowledge-library/docs/knowledge/services/ontology.md

             Comments for the context
         auth_key: Optional[str] [default:= None]
             If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+                timeout: int
+            Timeout for the request (default: 60 seconds)
+        timeout: int
+            Timeout for the request (default: 60 seconds)
+        max_retries: int
+            Maximum number of retries
+        backoff_factor: float
+            A backoff factor to apply between attempts after the second try (most errors are resolved immediately by a second try without a delay)

         Returns
         -------
         result: Dict[str, str]